Croatian Soparnik - Authentic Chard & Onion Pie

 29.02.2024.

-Soparnik is a traditional Omis-style Croatian dish.
-It's made with chard and resembles a pie.
+Soparnik is a traditional Croatian dish from Omis.
+It's made with chard and onion and resembles a pie.

 Ingredients for Soparnik